White Sands pupfish: Description

-The White Sands pupfish ranges from 1.75 to 2.5 inches in length.
-The males have gray colored scales and a white underside, they are differentiated from females by a blue sheen and a band on their tails.
+The White Sands pupfish ranges from 1.75 to 2.5 in in length.
+The males have gray scales and a white underside; they are differentiated from females by a blue sheen and a band on their tails.
 Females have a dark spot on their ventral fin and vertical striping on their sides.
-During mating season the White sands pupfish undergo a colorful transformation.
+During mating season, the White Sands pupfish undergo a colorful transformation.
 Males turn a bright metallic blue with yellow-orange fins.
-Females turn green to yellow with butter colored fins.
+Females turn green to yellow with butter-colored fins.